entelognathus/agnathan-phylogeny/agnathan character list.md

 98. Calcified cartilage: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

+We have scored this present in Eriptychius, following Denison8 , as we consider it the most plausible interpretation, but we note that the identity of the endoskeletal tissue is not firmly established.
+Sacabambaspis and Astraspis are scored ? as only dermal elements are preserved in fossils: the taphonomic loss of calcified cartilage cannot be ruled out.

 99. Cellular cartilages with large mature chondrocytes (30-50 ¦Ìm in diameter): 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .